Data-driven system analysis of nonlinear systems using polynomial approximation: Data-driven dissipativity verification for nonlinear systems

 \section{Data-driven dissipativity verification for nonlinear systems}

-In this section, we apply the data-based envelope $E(f)$ for nonlinear functions to develop a framework to check whether a nonlinear dynamical system is dissipative. \\ Related to the setup in Section~\ref{SecProblemSetup}, we examine the unknown nonlinear continuous-time system
+In this section, we apply the data-based envelopes $E(f)$ and $E'(f)$ for nonlinear functions to develop a framework to check whether a nonlinear dynamical system is dissipative. \\ Related to the setup in Section~\ref{SecProblemSetup}, we examine the unknown nonlinear continuous-time system